What is implant dentistry?

 Fortunately, implant dentistry can address one or more missing teeth to ensure you achieve a complete, healthy smile.

 - Dental implant.
 For one or more missing teeth, a dental implant is used.
 It is made up of three parts: a titanium post, a connecting abutment, and a crown.
-Dr. Staples works with your oral surgeon to ensure the post has successfully fused with your jaw bone, as well as creates the custom-made crown that will be placed once the post has healed.
+Dr. Staples and Dr. Martz work with your oral surgeon to ensure the post has successfully fused with your jaw bone, as well as create the custom-made crown that will be placed once the post has healed.
 This crown is customized to fit the shape and color of your other teeth, making your dental implant indistinguishable from your natural teeth.
 This implant does not put any strain on other teeth as a fixed bridge would, and doesn’t need to be replaced when taken care of properly.

 - All-on-4®.
 If you are in need of replacing many missing or damaged teeth, you may be an excellent candidate for All-on-4 treatment.
 This procedure replaces your teeth with an entire arch of natural-looking artificial ones that are supported on four dental implant posts.